 If you’re traveling with young kids, you can still make the most of your day with Child Swap.
 One parent waits with the children that can’t board while the other rides.
 Then, you’ll cut the line by going in through the exit to ride on the next available spot.

 Look at the Upcoming Events – Before you plan out what day to visit the park, look through the upcoming calendar of events to decide what day may be best.
 Throughout the summer there are a lot of exciting things happening, like the concerts featured on each Saturday evening through August.
 If the attending band isn’t of interest, it’s another way to enjoy the park with less lines while a big portion of the park heads to the

 One of my all time favorite bands, Lifehouse, is coming to Busch Gardens on August 19th.
 I’m already planning my visit back to ride the coasters and then enjoy my favorite songs.
 Friday nights in August bring fireworks.
 You’ll also catch some special foods through summer like fried pineapple and a kalua pork slider!
 Fall will bring Bier Fest starting on September 1st and Howl-O-Scream starting September 23rd.

 There’s just so much to experience at Busch Gardens Williamsburg, you’ll get your money’s worth out of a season pass, for sure, even on those rainy days!
 Especially with all the extra savings throughout the park including free parking with an annual pass and discounts on dining and shopping, plus member-only events!
-Grab their limited-time Summer Fun Cards which will give you unlimited visits through September 4th for just $60 or choose an annual pass for a full year of fun!

 Here’s a peek at all the fun this summer at Busch Gardens Williamsburg!